jimasp/behave-vsc/README.md

         └── web.py
     ```

+  - Example 3 - multiple top-level features folders:

+    ```text
+    ├── behave.ini
+    ├── environment.py
+    ├── db_features
+    │   └── db1.feature
+    ├── web_features
+    │   └── web1.feature
+    └── steps/
+        ├── shared.py
+        ├── db.py
+        └── web.py
+    ```

-- If your features folder is not called "features", or is not in your project root, then you can add a behave config file (e.g. `behave.ini`) to your project folder to specify the name:
+- If your features folder is not called "features", or is not in your project root, then you can add a behave config file (e.g. `behave.ini`) to your project folder to specify the features paths:

-  - For example:
+  - For Example 3 above:

     ```ini
     # behave.ini
     [behave]
-    paths=my_tests/behave_features
+    paths=db_features
+          web_features
     ```

 - If you have any issues with relative imports due to the behave working directory then you can set a `PYTHONPATH` environment variable for behave execution.
 Note that these do not expand, (i.e. you cannot use `${PYTHONPATH}` on Linux or `%PYTHONPATH%` on Windows), so you will need to include all required paths in your `envVarOverrides` setting, e.g. `"PYTHONPATH": "src/lib1:src/lib2:myfolder"`".